Childe Harold's Pilgrimage

 Childe Harold's Pilgrimage: A Romaunt is a long narrative poem in four parts written by Lord Byron.
 The poem was published between 1812 and 1818.
 Dedicated to "Ianthe", it describes the travels and reflections of a young man disillusioned with a life of pleasure and revelry and looking for distraction in foreign lands.
-In a wider sense, it is an expression of the melancholy and disillusionment felt by a generation weary of the wars of the post-Revolutionary and Napoleonic eras.
+In a wider sense, it is an expression of the melancholy and disillusionment which was felt by a generation weary of the wars of the post-Revolutionary and Napoleonic eras.
 The title comes from the term childe, a medieval title for a young man who was a candidate for knighthood.

 The poem was widely imitated.
 It contributed to the cult of the wandering Byronic hero who falls into melancholic reverie as he contemplates scenes of natural beauty.
 Its autobiographical subjectivity was widely influential, not only in literature but in the arts of music and painting as well, and was a powerful ingredient in European Romanticism.